matloff/cdparcoord/README.md

 Other features of the package will be introduced in the following examples.

-## Example: Infant vocabulary acquisition
+## Example: Vocabulary acquisition

-Here we try the [Stanford WordBank data](http://wordbank.stanford.edu/analyses?name=instrument_data) on vocabulary acquisition in children.
+Here we try the [Stanford WordBank data](http://wordbank.stanford.edu/analyses?name=instrument_data) on vocabulary acquisition in young children.
 The file used was **English.csv**, from which we have a data frame **wb**, consisting of about 5500 rows.
 (There are many NA values, though, and only about 2800 complete cases.)
+Variables are age, birth order, sex, mother's education and vocabulary size.

 ```R
 wb <- wb[,c(2,5,7,8,10)]